coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 Click **Add SSH Key** and confirm your password at the prompt.

-## Give your server access to your master.key
+## Step 12: Give your server access to your master.key

 In Rails 5.2+, you have the ability to manage credentials and other secrets using the `master.key` file.
 You can read about this excellent feature [here](https://medium.com/cedarcode/rails-5-2-credentials-9b3324851336).